-To be honest, I rarely get up that early unless I was car or tent camping.
-Maybe another day, I’ll do an overnighter and shoot the Milky Way and a sunrise over Picture Lake.
+To be honest, I rarely get up that early unless I was a car or tent camping.
+Maybe another day, I’ll do an overnighter and shoot the Milky Way and sunrise over Picture Lake.

 For this day, however, I will be shooting strictly for fall foliage and sunset.

-Heading out towards the lake from Seattle, you will eventually see the majestic glacier-covered peak, Mt.
-Shuksan.
+Heading out towards the lake from Seattle, you will eventually see the majestic glacier-covered peak, Mount Shuksan.
 Right under it is the world-renowned Mt.
 Baker Ski resort.